 Years of experience in internal audit and controls experience taught us that one-size does not fit-all in addressing operational risk.
-As a consultant for 19+ years, I often provide various flavors of operational risk and control services for financial services companies and have distilled my lessons learned into a few components for smaller businesses.
+As a consultant for 19+ years, I often provide a variety of operational risk and control services and have distilled my lessons learned for smaller businesses.

-The first one is an annual operational risk assessment and plan.
-As a growing business, being nimble to the ever-changing business environment requires that your operations can also be adaptable while mitigating risks that can ultimately cause financial or reputational distress.
+The first lesson is that companies should annually perform an operational risk assessment and plan.
+Growing businesses need to be able to respond to an ever-changing business environment; this requires they have adaptable operations, while mitigating risk of financial and/ or reputational loss.
 Operations means the processes, people, and systems supporting the business.
-For financial services, operations can be processing trader order and execution, and complying with trading requirements, regulatory reporting, performance, and client reporting requirements.
+For financial services, operations include processing trader order and execution, and complying with trading requirements, regulatory reporting, performance, and client reporting requirements.

-Another way to put this by a colleague and well-respected risk manager, John Raezer, “For an organization to be transformational, it demands agility.
+Adaptability is critical according to well-respected risk manager, John Raezer, “For an organization to be transformational, it demands agility.
 Agility is the speed at which an organization can change its systems and the competences of its human resources to ensure that its products and services remain relevant to the client.”

-The initial operational risk assessment and planning is valuable in two important ways.
-First, this exercise provides a top down view of all areas and their associated risk ranking in a compact amount of time.
-This sets an important building block for planning for the rest of the year in term of a roadmap for implementation/ action items to address the high-risk areas identified.
+The annual operational risk assessment and planning is valuable in two important ways.
+First, it provides a top down view of all areas and their associated risks in a compact amount of time.
+This create a roadmap for implementation/ action items to address the high-risk areas identified.
 Second, performing an operational risk assessment implies that the organization is taking a risk-based approach which emphasizes quality vs. quantity.
-This concept is also what the regulators champion as well.
-Best of all, this means savings to the bottom line in terms of hours and funds spent.
-In a small business, this also means relief to not do everything given the limited budget, but a focus on the right activities to enable business growth.
+Simply put, this adopts the pareto principle of 80% of the problem is solved by doing 20% of the work.
+The risk assessment approach is also what the regulators champion.
+Best of all, this means savings to the bottom line in terms of hours and funds spent on managing risk.
+For small businesses with limited budgets, this enables them to focus on the most impactful activities.

-For next time, we will discuss what are key components of a Risk Methodology and Planning tool?
+For next time, we will discuss what are the key components of a Risk Methodology and Planning tool.

-In the meantime, for those of you who are interested in a free sample operational risk assessment, please email me at LShen@alliaconsulting.com.
+In the meantime, for those of you who are interested and like to discuss this topic some more, please email me at LShen@alliaconsulting.com.